 Admit it, they are, but it's not what you think!
 And while social media followers bring no added value to your life, I suppose a large following can make the ego feel good; bragging rights, I guess.

-Because you can't figure out these ghost followers.
-Why would someone follow you and not interact with anything you say or post?
+But in private you can't help wonder what you're doing wrong.
+You can't seem to figure out those infamous ghost followers.
+Why would anyone want to follow you and not interact with anything you say, do, or post?

-Contrary to what you may believe—unless you're a celebrity or influential entity—it's not the following that makes you.
+Contrary to what you believe, unless you're a celebrity or a person of influence, it's not the following that makes you.

 want your products/services